Unique Things to Do in Crete in October: Crete in the Fall!

 Most shops in the tourist areas are getting ready to close for the season and many of them will reduce the prices on different items and even offer incredible bargains.

-In October you’re likely to find beautiful and unique pieces at discounted prices, including local leather products such as bags and jackets.
+So, you’re likely to find beautiful and unique pieces at discounted prices, including local leather products such as bags and jackets.

 Markets are also getting ready to go back to their winter routine.
-Therefore it’s also possible to get better prices for products such as olive oil, wine, herbs or cheese.
+Therefore it’s also possible to get better prices for products such as olive oil, wine, herbs, or cheese.

 Finally, regular fashion stores in bigger cities, such as Chania or Heraklion, usually offer discounted sales in October too.